Clayton-TV/claytontv/README.md

 How to run the application on your local system.

+NB:
+`python3 manage.py makemigrations`
+`python3 manage.py migrate`

+Need to run these commands every time your models change in a way that will affect the structure of the data that needs to be stored (including both addition and removal of whole models and individual fields).

 ### Running Tests

 How to run tests on your local system.